zetareticoli/fi/_work/citynews/index.md

 ---
-layout: folio
+layout: work
 title: Transforming Citynews — A Decade of Design Evolution
-lead: Crafting excellence, navigating challenges, and leaving a lasting legacy
+overview: Crafting excellence, navigating challenges, and leaving a lasting legacy
 order: 1
 summary: I worked at Citynews for nearly a decade.
 During this time, I established a design team and ushered in new working methodologies.
 This led to the successful launch of several projects, such as a corporate brand identity, new products, and a Design System.<br><br> In 2021, I bid farewell to Citynews after nearly ten years of committed design work.
 What started as a freelance opportunity blossomed into a significant chapter in my career.<br><br> This case study explores the transformative journey I embarked on at Citynews, focusing on key projects, technical constraints, personal growth, and the challenges I surmounted along the way.
 cover: citynews-cover.webp
 cover-alt: Screenshot of the intro video published on the Citynews website homepage
-client: citynews
+org: Citynews
-year: 2012-2021
+period: 2012-2021
 role: Head of Design
-platform: Web, Mobile Apps (iOS, Android)
-responsibilities:
+context: Citynews provided me with an incredible canvas for creativity and innovation.
+Starting as a freelance designer, I initially joined to redesign their brand websites and community platforms.
+challenge: Transforming the company from a small startup to a major player in the digital media industry, creating a design team and introducing new working methodologies.]
+activities:
-  - Leading a team
+  - label: Leading a team
-  - Defining design strategy
+  - label: Defining design strategy
-  - Leading design on multiple projects
+  - label: Leading design on multiple projects
-  - Managing stakeholders
+  - label: Managing stakeholders
-  - Creating a Design System
+  - label: Creating a Design System
-  - Hiring & mentoring designers
+  - label: Hiring & mentoring designers
+images:
+  - /img/work/citynews/citynews-hp-sketch.webp
+  - /img/work/citynews/today-brand.webp
+  - /img/work/citynews/citynews-ui-kit.webp
+  - /img/work/citynews/citynews-gdl-products.webp
+  - /img/work/citynews/citynews-gdl-styleguide.webp
+  - /img/work/citynews/citynews-mobile-apps.webp
+  - /img/work/citynews/citynews-corporate-brands.webp
+  - /img/work/citynews/citynews-corporate-intro-homepage.webp
+  - /img/work/citynews/citynews-corporate-intro-video.webp
 permalink: /work/citynews/
 ---

-## Full story
+## From freelancing to leading the design team

 Citynews provided me with an incredible canvas for creativity and innovation.
 Starting as a freelance designer, I initially joined to redesign their brand websites and community platforms.